 We have developed a very clear framework for how we will operate our buildings safely so we can protect the health and safety of staff, students and visitors.
 Students will be given a health and safety briefing at the start of term which will reflect the latest guidance from the UK government, including on the wearing of face-coverings.
 Signage will be in place around the university to direct students around the building safely and highlight social distancing measures.
 There will be screens in receptions and other key areas and hand sanitation stations around the buildings.
 An enhanced cleaning regime will be in place plus additional measures in workshops, studios, teaching rooms and libraries.

 In our student accommodation (halls of residence) plans include social distancing, organised food deliveries, bookable bedding and utensil packs, and a digital social programme.
 Read more about how we'll be keeping you safe in halls and watch our keeping you safe in halls video.

 What to do if you can't attend on-campus

 A mix of online and on-campus learning will give you a great experience at UAL.

-We are aware that for some students, however, it may prove difficult to physically join us at UAL for the start of term on 19 October.
+We are aware that for some students the Coronavirus pandemic means it may prove difficult to physically join us at UAL for the start of term on 19 October.
 If this applies to you, we will continue to support your online studies throughout the year or until you are able to join us in person.